taieb-b/apitk-url-bundle/README.md

     return $users;
 }
 ```
 Note: if the paginator was enabled in your annotations, the query will get executed by the `applyToQueryBuilder()` method in your repository to determine the total count.
-Be sure to execute the method at the end, after building the rest of your query.
+Be sure to call the method at the end, after building the rest of your query.

 #### Manually accessing
 If you have to implement custom logic with filtering, sorting and pagination, you can also inject the `Rfc14Service` and use its methods: